 Mary Conn has the long experience and judgment required to successfully defend these trafficking cases.
 She brings to your defense more than 30 years of experience defending sex crimes, and understands how the charges affect defendants and their families.
 Experience is invaluable in so many ways, including spotting the telltale signs of victims fabricating claims, dealing with a prosecutor trying to sensationalize the case for his/her own purposes, and dealing with the possibility that someone who was involved in trafficking may offer testimony against someone uninvolved or marginally involved, to save himself.

-If you have been charged with sex trafficking, call the top rated law offices of Mary Conn & Associates today.
+If you have been charged with sex trafficking, call the top rated Houston sex crime defense attorney Mary E. Conn today.